R. J. Rushdoony: Christian Reconstruction

 Rushdoony believed that a republic is a better form of civil government than a democracy.
 According to Rushdoony, a republic avoided mob rule and the rule of the "51%" of society; in other words "might does not make right" in a republic.
 Rushdoony wrote that America's separation of powers between three branches of government is a far more neutral and better method of civil government than a direct democracy, stating "[t]he [American] Constitution was designed to perpetuate a Christian order".
 Rushdoony argues that the Constitution's purpose was to protect religion from the federal government and to preserve "states' rights."

-Rushdoony's work has been used by Dominion Theology advocates who attempt to implement a Christian government subject to Biblical law in the United States.
-Authority, behavioral boundaries, economics, penology and the like would all be governed by biblical principles in Rushdoony's vision, but he also proposed a wide system of freedom, especially in the economic sphere, and claimed Ludwig von Mises as an intellectual mentor; he called himself a Christian libertarian.
+Rushdoony's work has been used by Dominion theology advocates who attempt to implement a Christian government subject to Biblical law in the United States.
+Authority, behavioral boundaries, economics, penology and the like would all be governed by biblical principles in Rushdoony's vision.
+He also advocated extensive economic freedom, cited Ludwig von Mises as an intellectual influence, and described himself as a Christian libertarian.

 Rushdoony was the founder in 1965 of the Chalcedon Foundation and the editor of its monthly magazine, the Chalcedon Report.
 He also published the Journal of Christian Reconstruction and was an early board member of the Rutherford Institute, founded in 1982 by John W. Whitehead.

 In 1972, Cornelius Van Til "disclaimed affiliation" with Rushdoony and the Christian Reconstructionist movement, writing "...I am frankly a little concerned about the political views of Mr. Rushdoony and Mr. North and particularly if I am correctly informed about some of the views Gary North has with respect to the application of Old Testament principles to our day.
 My only point is that I would hope and expect they would not claim such views are inherent in the principles I hold".